► Level 1-5 autonomous car levels explained

-What are the different levels of autonomy?
+What are the different levels of self-driving tech?

-For last few years, car brands have begun to pick up and use the autonomous level terminology – the latest Audi A8’s Level 3 autonomous was heavily used during its promotion – but what the levels are, or what they actually mean isn’t widely publicised.
+For the past few years, car brands have begun to pick up and use the autonomous level terminology – the Audi A8’s Level 3 autonomous skillset was heavily promoted at its launch – but what the levels are, or what they actually mean, isn’t widely publicised.

-Level 1: a single aspect is automated
+Level 1 autonomous cars: a single aspect is automated

 The SAE, the Society of Automotive Engineers, has created a lexicon of autonomy.
 Level 1, the most basic type, is where one element of the driving process is taken over in isolation, using data from sensors and cameras, but the driver is very much still in charge.
-This started in the late 1990s at Mercedes, with its pioneering radar-managed cruise control, while Honda introduced lane-keep assist on the 2008 Legend.
+This started in the late 1990s at Mercedes-Benz, with its pioneering radar-managed cruise control, while Honda introduced lane-keep assist on the 2008 Legend.
 These were the first steps towards removing the driver’s duties behind the wheel.

 - When?
 The first steps in 1990s/00s

-- Includes: lane-keep assist, auto cruise control
+- Includes: Lane-keep assist, auto cruise control

 - Who’s driving?
-Driver IS in control
+Driver is still in control

 - When?
 Current state of the art

-- Includes: lane-Change mode, self-parking
+- Includes: Lane-change mode, self-parking features, driver monitoring etc

-Highly automated vehicles are not far off.
-The SAE calls Level 3 ‘conditional automation’ – a specific – mode which lets all aspects of driving be done for you, but crucially the driver must be on hand to respond to a request to intervene.
-Audi calls its new A8, due this autumn, a Level 3 autonomous car – meaning the car has the potential to drive itself in certain circumstances, where it will assume control of all safety-critical functions.
+Highly automated vehicles are beginning to arrive on UK roads.
+The SAE calls Level 3 ‘conditional automation’ – a specific mode which lets all aspects of driving be done for you, but crucially the driver must be on hand to respond to a request to intervene.
+Audi calls its A8 a ‘Level 3 ready’ autonomous car and the BMW 7-series is launching hands-off motorway cruising – meaning the car has the potential to drive itself in certain circumstances, where it will assume control of all safety-critical functions.
 How?
 By refining maps, radar and sensors and fusing this environmental data with ever-wiser and faster processors and logic.
 Today’s assumption of a two-second comms lag will soon look very slow.

 - When?
-The next big thing: 2019-2020
+The next big thing: 2023/24

-- Includes: next-gen sensors, algorithms, laws
+- Includes: Next-gen sensors, algorithms, new laws

-Level 4: fully autonomous in controlled areas
+Level 4 driverless cars: fully autonomous in controlled areas

-- Includes: driverless cars, shared pods
+- Includes: Driverless cars, shared pods

 - Who’s driving?
 Genuine hands-off driving

-Level 5: fully autonomous, anywhere.
-Driver optional
+Level 5 driverless cars: fully autonomous, anywhere.
+Driver optional…

-- Includes: Far-roaming robo taxis
+- Includes: Far-roaming robotaxis